MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/Initialize-Retail-Channels.md

 Here is what occurs during the initialization period:

 - Cloud-hosted Retail channels won't work (unless POS offline capability is turned on).
-- POS devices that offline capability is turned on for will have reduced functionality.
+- POS devices with offline capability turned on will have reduced functionality.
 - Any e-Commerce clients that depend on Retail Server will be disrupted.
 - Channels that are hosted on Retail Store Scale Units won't be affected.
 - Head office functionality won't be affected.

 Here is what occurs after initialization is completed:

-- The device activation state of all activated POS devices will be preserved.
-Therefore, the devices won't have to be reactivated.
+- The device activation state of all activated POS devices will be preserved, which means that the devices won't have to be reactivated.
 - Stand-alone hardware station instances will continue to work.
 - POS channel–side reports will be reset and won't show data from before the initialization.
 - Show journal operation will also be reset and won't show data from before the initialization.